Kiremithane railway station

 Kiremithane station is the railway station of Yüreğir district, in the city of Adana.
 The station is served by one regional and one long-distance line.

-The Kiremithane railway station has no station buildings.
+The Kiremithane railway station has no station building.
 The only infrastructure present at the station is the waiting shelter.
-Tickets can be purchased inside the train because there is no ticket booth in the station.
+Tickets can be purchased inside the train, as there is no ticket booth in the station.